 criteria of PPE are capitalized and added to the

-of those spare parts that are replaced are de¬
+those spare parts that are replaced are de-recognised

-expected from their use or upon disposal.
-If the cost
+their use of upon disposal.
+If the cost of the replaced

-no future economic benefits are expected from use.
+future economic benefits are expected from use.
+Any

-Any profit or loss arising on the de-recognition of an
+profit or loss arising on the de-recognition of an item of

-item of property, plant and equipment is determined
+property, plant and equipment is determined as the

-as the difference between the net disposal proceeds
+difference between the net disposal proceeds and the

-and the carrying amount of the asset and is
+carrying amount of the asset and is recognized in

 Subsequent costs